 The independent audit included obtaining an understanding of the internal control structure, tests of accounting records, and other procedures which the independent auditors considered necessary in order to express opinions as to the fairness of the presentation of the financial statements.
-No material weaknesses in internal control or any condition of non-compliance with applicable laws, regulations or policy were noted by the independent auditors through the execution of their audit procedures.
-The unmodified independent auditors' report attests that the financial statements are presented fairly, in all material respects, in accordance with U.S. GAAP.
+No material weaknesses in internal control or any condition of non-compliance with applicable laws, regulations or policy were noted by the independent auditors' report attests that the financial statements are presented fairly, in all material respects, in accordance with U.S. GAAP.

-Doreen M. Harris
+Sauer M. Harris

-President and Chief Executive Officer
+Doreen M. Harris President and Chief Executive Officer